AdaCore/gnatstudio/docs/users_guide/extending.rst

   * Bound methods

-    The last example works as expected, but is not convenient use.
+    The last example works as expected, but is not convenient to use.
 You can make it more convenient by using a bound method, which is a method for a specific instance of a class.
 Such a method always has an extra first parameter, set implicitly by Python or GPS, which is the instance of